shanearcaro/FirstBot/README.md

 #### <center>FirstBot is a Discord bot written in Typescript.
 The purpose of the bot is to allow people to play in-person Among Us.
 The bot will automatically assign tasks and roles to players as well as determine win conditions.

 #### <center>This is my first time making a project in Typescript as well as my first time writing a Discord Bot.
 This code is FAR from perfect.
-The bot was written so it could be used with my friends and wasn't meant to be spectacual.
+The bot was written so it could be used with my friends and wasn't meant to be spectacular.
 Instead of rewriting the code, in the future I will probably just move on to new projects.

 ***
 ### <center>For information on how to play Among Us you can visit this link [Among Us](https://www.ign.com/wikis/among-us/How_To_Play)